herveDarritchon/berlin-clock-scala-kata/README.md

 ## Tests

 I have done a branch for unitary test if you want.
+Test are not implemented.
+You just have the squeleton of the tests using FeatureSpec with Matchers and GivenWhenThen.
 It's a good way to start, I have provided a branch with only the tests and you have to code the app.
     git clone -b tdd https://github.com/herveDarritchon/berlin-clock-scala-kata.git

+If you want, there is another branch with implemented Tests based on a String return Type for the Berlin Clock.
+    git clone -b tdd-string https://github.com/herveDarritchon/berlin-clock-scala-kata.git

 ## Contributors